Bylaws

 4. Terms of office shall commence and officers shall be installed on the first day of January following the Annual Business Meeting.

-5. All board members will be limited to four (4) consecutive years of service, with the exception of the president, who will complete his or her term of office and remain on the Board as stipulated in Section 7.4(2).
-Former board members may submit their names for nomination for election the year after they have completed their prior Board service.
+5. All Board members will be limited to four (4) consecutive years of service, with the exception of the President, who will complete his or her term of office and remain on the Board as stipulated in Section 7.4(2).
+Former Board members may submit their names for nomination for election the year after they have completed their prior Board service.

 Section 7.5 Vacancies